mohaiminul375/mohaiminul375/README.md

 ## About Me
 ### Front-End React Developer with MERN-Stack Knowledge

 I'm Md Mohaiminul Islam, a passionate Front-end Web Developer with a growing interest in coding and IT.
-While I’m currently focused on React.js and Next.js, my long-term goal is to become a Full Stack Web Developer, specializing in the MERN stack.
+While I’m currently focused on React.js and Next.js, my long-term goal is to become a Full Stack Web Developer specializing in the MERN stack.
-Though I don't come from an IT background, my enthusiasm drives me to continuously learn and improve, providing the best services to my clients.
+Though I don't come from an IT background, my enthusiasm drives me to learn and improve, providing the best services to my clients.
 I also have experience in social work through past volunteer roles, where I developed strong interpersonal skills that continue to benefit my professional journey.

 For me, coding isn't just a career it's a passion, and I’m dedicated to making a positive impact both in the tech world and my community..